 The number of patients using virtual healthcare services in America has been climbing and patient feedbacks are promising.
 94% of patients who have adapted to telehealth during the beginning of the pandemic have highlighted its ease, convenience, and adored the sense of control & empowerment telehealth services provided them over the course of their disease; and even in the middle of 2020, 68% of Americans wanted technology to play a larger role in sharing medical information with their doctor.
 And thus, the rigid and unalterable structure of healthcare was forced to start evolving and adapting to a more user-centric approach.

 Telehealth services empower their patients like no other.
 The patient is prioritized and given full control of their treatment management.
 These services shift the focus of healthcare from hospitals and clinics to its users.
-Patients have access to their doctors any time, any where; doctors are able to focus on treatment without the burden of reporting or exaustion from paper work.
-Rather than depending on a patient’s memory from what had happened since their last visit to the clinic, with telehealth remote monitoring services, physicians can instantly monitor any changing measurements or activities done by the patient, even having the chance to send alerts to them when needed.
+Patients have access to their doctors any time, anywhere; doctors are able to focus on treatment without the burden of reporting or exhaustion from paperwork.
+Rather than depending on a patient’s memory of what had happened since their last visit to the clinic, with telehealth remote monitoring services, physicians can instantly monitor any changing measurements or activities done by the patient, even having the chance to send alerts to them when needed.

 Benefits of Telehealth

 - Improved take-up of digital health tools and services,

 - Improve access to healthcare & healthcare professionals,